Skip to main content

 How it works

-Every payment through Monaris is private by default through the Privacy Router.
-Secrets as a Service adds a layer on top: programmable rules that determine privacy behavior automatically, selective disclosure that lets you prove specific claims without revealing raw data, and compliance mode for regulated entities.
+Every payment through Monaris is private by default.
+Secrets as a Service adds a programmable layer on top — rules that run automatically, selective disclosure for proving claims without revealing data, and compliance mode for regulated entities.

 Programmable privacy rules